-- · U.S. Citizenship or eligible non-citizen status - Valid Social Security number - Not in default on any federal educational loan
+- U.S. Citizenship or eligible non-citizen status - Valid Social Security number - Not in default on any federal educational loan be processed.
+A financial aid file is complete only after the following documents and information have been received:

 Applicants to LACM will receive an initial financial aid packet during their financial aid overview.
 This packet includes pertinent forms related to the financial aid application process.